 Kamado Joe All-Natural Big Block Argentinian XL Premium Charcoal

 By the way, these lump charcoals can be reused up to three times.
 Furthermore, a single batch can burn for 16 to 18 hours, making slow-smoking possible overnight.
-Unlike any other brand on the market, the charcoal provides a cleaner and longer burning experience.
+Charcoal provides a cleaner and longer burning experience unlike any other brand on the market.

-These lump charcoals are ideal for use in a ceramic grill since they insulate and contain heat.
+These lump charcoals are ideal for ceramic grills since they insulate and contain heat.
 Because they light up so quickly, you can reach the ideal cooking temperature in about 15 minutes.

 - Can be used up to three times